niyue/rime-ollama-translator/README_EN.md

 ## Configuration Options

-In the `rime-ollama-translator.lua` file, you can modify the following settings:
+In the `rime_ollama_translator.lua` file, you can modify the following settings:

 ```lua
 local config = {